HuaizhengZhang/AI-System-School/README.md

 - AutoKeras: Accessible AutoML for deep learning. [[GitHub]](https://github.com/keras-team/autokeras)
 - Facebook/Ax: Adaptive experimentation is the machine-learning guided process of iteratively exploring a (possibly infinite) parameter space in order to identify optimal configurations in a resource-efficient manner. [[GitHub]](https://github.com/facebook/Ax)
 - DeepSwarm: DeepSwarm is an open-source library which uses Ant Colony Optimization to tackle the neural architecture search problem. [[GitHub]](https://github.com/Pattio/DeepSwarm)
+- Google/AdaNet: AdaNet is a lightweight TensorFlow-based framework for automatically learning high-quality models with minimal expert.
+Importantly, AdaNet provides a general framework for not only learning a neural network architecture, but also for learning to ensemble to obtain even better models. [[GitHub]](https://github.com/tensorflow/adanet)

 ## Deep Reinforcement Learning System